NodeBE4/opinion/_posts/2022-05-30-EnclavedMicrostate.md

 Only if a comment has been replied to before it was removed.
 While large chains that get nuked will have [removed] indicators, if it's a situation where a lot of top-levels get removed, then you end up with blank space.

+----- __489.3__ -----2022-06-01 11:17:30+08:00:

+We could, but there are only two pinned posts available which we use for megathreads and rotating feature posts, so it'd mean getting rid of other things in the process.
+That said, we have an Automod sticky on every thread in which we could put some kind of explanation.